marciodrosa/VUnit/README.txt

 3) Inside the test methods, you can call the following methods to assert:
 - fail()
-- assertEquals(expected, actual) (warning: to use with custom classes, you must override the == operator of the class and the << operator of the std::ostream)
+- assertEquals(expected, actual) (warning: to use with custom classes, you must overload the == operator of the class and the << operator of the std::ostream)
 (those methods can be also called with an optional std::string as first parameter to be used as failure message)

 4) You can also overrides the following methods of the TestCase class: beforeClass, beforeTest, afterTest and afterClass.